guleyc/guley-com-au/_posts/2025-10-18-the-west-australian-gambit-de-risking-the-global-ree-supply.md

 ### **2.2 A Robust Government Support and Incentive Framework**

 Significant financial commitments have been made by both state and federal governments.
-The Australian Government has provided over $2.2 billion in support for critical mineral projects in WA.
-This support includes a $1.25 billion loan for Iluka's rare earths refinery in Eneabba.⁷ At the state level, support includes the $285 million Investment Attraction Fund (IAF) and the long-running Exploration Incentive Scheme (EIS), which de-risks early-stage exploration activities.⁷ Non-financial support also plays a critical role, including a $142 million investment to streamline project approvals and provide certainty for investors.⁷
+The Australian Government has provided over 2.2 billion AUD in support for critical mineral projects in WA.
+This support includes a 1.25 billion AUD loan for Iluka's rare earths refinery in Eneabba.⁷ At the state level, support includes the 285 million AUD Investment Attraction Fund (IAF) and the long-running Exploration Incentive Scheme (EIS), which de-risks early-stage exploration activities.⁷ Non-financial support also plays a critical role, including a 142 million AUD investment to streamline project approvals and provide certainty for investors.⁷

 WA's strategy is a direct and asymmetric response to China's dominance.
 WA is not attempting to compete with China on volume or historical cost.
 Instead, it is building a parallel, premium supply chain built on three pillars that China cannot easily replicate: